View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Conclusion

 \section{Conclusion}

-For many applications that involve a mobile agent interacting with the real world at scale, such as robotics or augmented reality, a consistent hierarchical segmentation is essential.
-In this work we have demonstrated significant progress towards that goal, building on state-of-the-art systems that perform multi-granularity object and part detection in images, whose output predictions are neither hierarchical nor consistent across different views.
+Consistent hierarchical 3D segmentation is essential for many applications involving mobile agents interacting with the real world at scale, such as robotics and augmented reality.
+In this work we have demonstrated significant progress towards achieving consistent hierarchical segmentation, building on state-of-the-art systems that perform multi-granularity segmentation in images, whose output predictions are neither hierarchical nor consistent across different views.
 Our ultrametric feature field distills this inconsistent 2D information into a representation that can be queried at will for arbitrary-granularity segmentations that are consistent across views.